 o Reviews are another great way to gauge the credibility and level of service a broker offers.
 Trustpilot is a great source of independent reviews.

 • Not a lot of articles talk about depositing methods when deciding which broker to trade with, but it should be a significant consideration.
 Will use your trading activity as augmented or primary income?
 Do you need to deposit and withdrawal frequently?
 Something some traders overlook is that although your broker may not charge you fees to deposit and withdrawal – your deposit and withdrawal method might.
 Also, different deposit/withdrawal methods have different processing times.
-For example, a bank wire may take even up to 10 days where certain credit card processors (like Mastercard or Visa) may completely process a deposit or withdrawal within 24 hours.
+For example, a bank wire may take even up to 10 days whereas certain credit card processors (like Mastercard or Visa) may completely process a deposit or withdrawal within 24 hours.

 Now that you have information, practiced and proven your track record and chosen a forex broker – you can participate in the largest and most active market in the world.
 Stick to your trading strategy but remain flexible and remember to trade within your means.
 Overleveraging has been repeatedly cited as a sure-fire way to blow your account.

 Start out slowly, this will give you a chance to acclimate yourself to the psychological effects of trading live, hopefully meaning your trades will be more successful.